visheshxg2120/Web-App-Task/README.md

 * Figma

 #### Hosting Service
-*
+* Github Pages

 ## Limitations/Problems encountered
 ##### Dropdown menus in navbar not loading as expected.
-* Can be resolved with rewriting the code for navbar, rectifying CSS or using a Bootstrap navbar instead.
+* Can be resolved with rewriting the code for navbar, adding more specificity through selectors in custom CSS or using a Bootstrap navbar instead.

 ##### Bootstrap CSS used for Carousel overriding user's custom CSS leading to font & alignment errors.
 * Can be resolved using higher precedence selectors for a given element so that Bootstrap's CSS is overriden by our custom CSS.